stratdev3/SimpleW/readme.md

 most of the use cases.
 Just browse to discover all the possibilities.

-### Edge Cases of Return

-Documentation in progress...

 ### Routing

 Each route is a concatenation of :